Audio branding: emotion glutamate sound

 Speaking of taste, what kind of music do you listen to yourself?

 And can you "just enjoy" them?
 That is indeed sometimes difficult!
 Silence can also be a very beautiful sound.
-I like listening to authentic, honest music and being surprised - the more unpredictable the emotional rollercoaster, the more inspiring and intense I find music.
-I have a bit of a problem with the current uniformity of pop music, it often bores me.
+I like listening to authentic, honest music and being surprised - the more unpredictable the emotional roller coaster, the more inspiring and intense I find music.
+I have a bit of a problem with the currently prevailing uniformity of pop music, it often bores me.
 That's partly why my interest has shifted even more into the branding world.
 Specifically, I like listening to Valerie June, Amos Lee, anything by Beck (What a talent!), Bon Iver, DJ Shadow, Anderson .Paak, Trentemøller, Michel Corboz.
 And when I just want to let loose: any album by Ray Charles or the old reggae heroes like Burning Spear or Black Uhuru.

 What should you avoid in audio branding?